-An experience in basic and translational research for recent college graduates
+An experience in purely-clinical research for recent college graduates

 Many talented underrepresented students approach college graduation not quite ready to start graduate training.
 Some students discover research late in their college careers and need more research experience to compete for top Ph.D. and M.D.-Ph.D. programs.